Jeremy-Garrison/Jeremy-Garrison.github.io/_pages/research.md

 The Political Economy of Selfishness: Behavioral Consequences of the Logic of Capitalism

-Identity, Stigma, and Power in Social Movements
+Social Media Restriction and Well-Being: A Meta-Analysis of Randomized Controlled Trials (with Joel McGuire)

-Ephemerality and Reciprocity
+Identity, Stigma, and Power in Social Movements (with Corrina Fuller, Shravika Mittal, and Enock Appia Tieku)

 Ecological Networks and Human Niches: Moving Beyond Homo Economicus